-The claims management workflow is continuously being improved to increase employee and customer satisfaction, reduce labor/time intensive tasks, and claim costs.
+The claims management workflow is continuously being improved to increase employee and customer satisfaction, reduce labor/time-intensive tasks, and claim costs.
 Driving technology into the center of these process improvements has shown to have a major impact on streamlining the claims process.

 Transitioning to Modern Claims Management Technology

 The growing demand for advanced reporting and a fluid claim processing system has increased the need for claim professionals to forego the more traditional approach of spreadsheets.
-The claim life cycle has been more extensive and robust and now shines a light on an antiquated process that claim departments need to tackle.
+The claim life cycle has been more extensive and robust and now shines a light on an antiquated process that claims departments need to tackle.

 A few items to take a close look at are: